-Oppo has a new 4K Ultra HD Blu-ray player that’s perfect for the audiophile set
+Oppo’s 4K Ultra HD Blu-ray players land Dolby Vision HDR updates

-If your home theater is also at the center of your music listening, this universal player is the perfect fit.
+Oppo makes some of the best Blu-ray players on the market, and the addition of Dolby Vision HDR makes them even more versatile and future proof.

-Late last year, Oppo released its UDP-203 Ultra HD Blu-ray player.
+In late 2016, Oppo released its UDP-203 Ultra HD Blu-ray player.
 At the time, the company promised that a follow-up — the UDP-205 — would be coming in early 2017, though it didn’t say exactly how that model would differ.
-Now the UDP-205 has arrived, and it’s packed with features that will have audiophiles reaching for their credit cards.
+Now the UDP-205 is on the market, and it’s packed with features that will have audiophiles reaching for their credit cards.

+Before we get to the UDP-205’s impressive list of audio specs, however, let’s talk about the new HDR update.
+Out of the box, both the UDP-205 and the UDP-203 only support HDR10, but the firmware upgrade to support Dolby Vision has finally become available for both models.
+If you’ve already connected your player to your LAN, the update is extremely easy to add.
+Owners can simply answer the player’s Dolby Vision screen prompt, or barring that, the upgrade should be available in the setup menu.
+If you don’t have your player connected to the web, you can also go to Oppo’s website (linked below) and request the firmware CD for either model.

+“The addition of the OPPO Blu-ray player to the Dolby Vision ecosystem is a major milestone that will provide expanded choice and accessibility for consumers,” said Roland Vlaicu, Vice President, Consumer Entertainment Group, Dolby Laboratories in a press release.
+“With Ultra HD Blu-ray, we are able to scale faster to meet the growing demand for Dolby Vision content globally.”

-Alongside the usual HDMI outputs — of which the UDP-205 has two — analog outputs are also available, meaning that if you wanted, you could have the player hooked up to a 7.1-channel surround-sound A/V receiver as well as a stereo receiver for music.
+As for the UDP-205’s audio features, alongside the usual HDMI outputs — of which the UDP-205 has two — analog outputs are also available, meaning that if you wanted, you could have the player hooked up to a 7.1-channel surround-sound A/V receiver as well as a stereo receiver for music.
 The analog outputs use a pair of ESS SABRE digital-to-analog converters (DACs), specifically the flagship ES9038PRO.

 One of these DACs powers the stereo output, which offers both the standard RCA connectors as well as balanced XLR connectors.
 The other DAC powers the built-in headphone amplifier, which allows you to use the UDP-205 as a stand-alone listening device.
 Oppo says the UDP-205’s analog outputs offer “reference level sound quality,” while the digital HDMI output features improved clock precision compared to the UDP-203, making for better sound quality.

-Note: Updated: Added new information about how to upgrade Oppo’s 4K Ultra HD Blu-ray players with Dolby Vision HDR